 The D/S notation that appears on the I-20 or DS-2019 and on the I-94 card, when stamped by INS, stands for "Duration of Status."
 D/S means that you are allowed to stay in the United States until either you finish the requirements for your degree program or until the expected completion date indicated on your I-20 or DS-2019 form, whichever comes first.
-If your I-94 card does not have the D/S notation, meet with International Student Advisor at ISS immediately.
+If your I-94 card does not have the D/S notation, meet with International Student Advisor at OIA immediately.
 If you need more time to complete your program, it is important that your I-20 or DS-2019 be extended before it expires.
-Please see International Student advisor in ISS the semester in which your document expires.
-F-1 students may stay an additional 60 days after program completion, and J-1 students may remain in the U.S. an additional 30 days beyond completion of program.
-Please be aware that these grace periods only apply if you have completed your program.
+Please see International Student advisor in OIA the semester in which your document expires.
+F-1 students may stay an additional 60 days after program completion, and J-1 students may remain in the U.S. an additional 30 days beyond completed your program.